 I use 8″ baking pans to make three layers…

 …and then put enough of our butter cream frosting in between layers so when gently pressed, the icing seeps out like mortar between bricks.
-Notice the beautiful vanilla bean flecks in the frosting.
-Those come from my favorite vanilla paste!
+Notice the beautiful vanilla bean flecks in the frosting, those come from my favorite vanilla paste!
+But vanilla extract works too.
 To finish, I use a “Y” to make chocolate shavings and then sprinkle them on top.
 Then I arrange with assorted berries.
 During the holidays I use cranberries for a special touch.

 A beautiful triple layer, double chocolate cake with buttercream frosting!